-Symptom Cause Remedy The basic settings in the electric drive system have probably been configured incorrectly.
+Symptom Cause Remedy The front light or rear light does not go on, even when the switch is pressed.
+The basic settings in the electric drive system have probably been configured incorrectly.
 The light is defective.
-1 Take pedelec out of service immediately.2 Contact specialist dealer.
+1 2 Take pedelec out of service immediately.
+Contact specialist dealer.